bashwork/wdm/README.rst

 Web Data Mining
 ============================================================

-This is basically my "working through WDM algorithms" repository
+This is basically my "working through WDM algorithms" repository.
+As of right now it contains implementations of ms-gsp and ms-prefix-span.

 ============================================================
 Structures